Top twenty for Impey as the late break steals the show in MontrealSun 10 Sep 2017

-South African national time trial champion Daryl Impey has finished in 17th place for ORICA-SCOTT at the Grand Prix Cycliste de Quebec battling with the uphill finish as part of the chasing group behind a late attack.
+South African national time trial champion Daryl Impey has finished in 17th place for ORICA-SCOTT at the Grand Prix Cycliste de Montreal battling with the uphill finish as part of the chasing group behind a late attack.

 A veritable war of attrition the 201kilometre race included 4,000metres of elevation and began with an early two-man breakaway out front for more than 100kilometres.